 You don’t want the salt from the sea or the sand from the beach to get in your reel’s drag system and wreak havoc in it.
-Your drag is precious and needs extra care.
+Your drag is precious and needs extra care, particularly for saltwater fly reels.
 After all, this sport depends on it.

 2. Substantial Drag

 Since we’re on the topic, let’s discuss drag strength.
-It is even more critical in seawater because the marine fish are usually bigger and more challenging.
+It is even more critical for saltwater fly reels in seawater because the marine fish are usually bigger and more challenging.
 To stop them from swimming away, you need more force.

 But more drag also comes with greater chances of your line breaking off.
 It all comes to your fishing skills which are tested vigorously at sea.